darklab8/blog/blog/articles/article_detailed/article_shortest_paths/article.md

 ![]({{.StaticRoot}}shortest_paths/johnson_java_first.png)

 I discovered that the provided Java algorithm had a problem with its `findMinDistanceVertex` function.
-After comparing the Java algorithm with C++ and Python algorithms I saw they use Priority Queue data structure, while Java just used search in a list.
+After comparing the Java algorithm with C++ and Python algorithms ([at the same page]((https://www.geeksforgeeks.org/implementation-of-johnsons-algorithm-for-all-pairs-shortest-paths/))) I saw they use Priority Queue data structure, while Java just used search in a list.
 Suspecting not efficiency from it, I rewrote Dijkstra's algorithm to usage of Priority Queue, by taking info for it from [this golang std library](https://pkg.go.dev/container/heap) for heap

 ```
 GetDist(graph, dist, "li01_01_base", "li01_to_li02")= 22148